devstardude/newsletter/README.md

 ### Why I Made This App 👨‍💻
 ---
-This App will help a person or authority to collect details or its targetted audience and send their news of thoughts in form of a Newsletter.
+This App will help a person or authority to collect details of its targetted audience and send their news of thoughts in form of a Newsletter.

 ### What I Learned while making this App 💌
 ---